Sighmantaneous/soc_d-v_project/index.md

 Here is the VGATOP file which is used It is a top level module that combines the clock generator the VgaSync generator, the colourCycle generator and the output pins

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153350.png">

-as mentioned above I just included row and column here
+ I just included row and column here

-Here is the code for my Project .
+Here is the  main code for my Project .

-What is happening here is that every change of state which occurs I am drawing a flag using rows or columns to fill in the pixels with said colours.
-Mine include both horizontal and vertical flags in its display.
-Each state change is determined by the COUNT_TO variable which I could alter to increase or decrease the amount of time a flag was displayed for
 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153621.png">
-Mid

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153841.png">
-End

 I had to alter the output wire from one called colour to the seperate green blue and red wires shown
 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153807.png">
+What is happening here is that every change of state which occurs I am drawing a flag using rows or columns to fill in the pixels with said colours.
+Mine include both horizontal and vertical flags in its display.
+Each state change is determined by the COUNT_TO variable which I could alter to increase or decrease the amount of time a flag was displayed for
 I found that I had to set a base colour in each of the states before drawing a flag in order for it to run correctly.
 Seems to be a quirk with Vivado or verilog as sometimes I didn't have to include and it would work but I decided to leave it in just incase